jabs142/snap/README.md

 1) Learning Opportunities: I wanted to delve into new technologies and tools which I haven't explored prior, such as GraphQL, AWS cloud services, and NoSQL databases.

 2) Real-Time Capabilities: GraphQL was an ideal choice for real-time data processing and synchronization, due to its efficient data fetching capabilities.
-Combined with AWS AppSync, I could effortlessly build real-time applications that provide instant updates to users.

 3) Scalability and Flexibility: By leveraging AWS cloud services such as AppSync, DynamoDB, and S3, I was able to ensure scalability and flexibility in our application architecture.
 These services offer managed solutions for data storage, authentication, and serverless functions.